secretstartups/handbook/job-families/finance/revenue-accounting/index.html.md

 #### Senior Manager, Revenue Accounting Responsibilities

-* Review and approve deal review packs in accordance with review thresholds.
+* Leads the revenue contract review process.
-* Review and summarize customer contracts for proper revenue recognition in accordance with company policy and revenue recognition accounting standards
+* Review and approve customer contract reviews for proper revenue recognition in accordance with company policy and revenue recognition accounting standards
-* Take the leading role in the research and documentation of accounting issues and recommend solutions for the most complex transactions as needed
+* Takes a leading role in collaboration with legal, sales and other stakeholders on structuring of contracts and non standard deal approvals
 * Take the leading role in the monthly financial close, ensuring accurate and timely recording of transactions and the completeness of financial statements
+* Takes a leading role on management and collaboration of complex transactions with the billing and deal desk teams and other stakeholders in the business.
-* Work closely with billing, legal and sales on structuring of contracts Review month end balance sheet account reconciliations and journal entries and contribute to the financial reporting process
+* Reviews and approves month end balance sheet account reconciliations and journal entries and contribute to the financial reporting process
-* Ensure compliance with internals controls and processes
+* Manage revenue team projects and process improvements.
-* Analysis of standalone selling price
+* Manages application of internal controls.
-* Work on special revenue projects including implementation of new systems and standards
+* Work on special revenue projects including implementation of new systems and standards.
-* Report on, analyze and provide commentary on revenue results
 * Identify and develop best practices and process improvements
 * Guide, manage and mentor the revenue team
-* Ensure all team member are adequately trained and managed Subject matter expert and trusted business advisor on revenue and ASC 606
+* Subject matter expert and trusted business advisor on revenue and ASC 606
-* Liaison with External auditors, present significant item updates, supporting documentation for the quarterly reviews and year-end audits
+* Liaise with External auditors, present significant item updates, supporting documentation for the quarterly reviews and year-end audits
-* Support the ongoing revenue automation process, and work with IT to prioritize further potential system enhancements and development projects related to revenue

 #### Senior Manager, Revenue Accouting Requirements